 I have a clear memory as a child being sat down with my two sisters by my mum and dad and told that money was going to be tight.
 We wouldn’t be able to have everything we wanted.
 There was this air of fear, of insecurity about it.
 And it appeared to be centred around money.
 So no wonder that my own story about money became about security, like so many other people.

-An illuminating exercise you can do in a spare half an hour is write your own ‘money life story.’
-Write a timeline of all of your memories of money from the first time you remember money existing to all the key events in your life when money was in the picture: earning, spending, saving, borrowing, stealing, finding or losing it.
+An illuminating exercise you can do in a spare half an hour is writing your own ‘money life story.’
+It’s a timeline of your memories of money from the first time you remember money existing to all the key events in your life when money was in the picture: earning, spending, saving, borrowing, stealing, finding or losing it.
 The conflicts and times of satisfaction.
 Any moments of guilt, jealousy, frustration or even sickness around money.
 As you review your story, note down what the money represented at each stage.
 As you do this you’ll quickly realise that you’re actually telling a very personal story about who you wanted to be, and who you were afraid to be.
 All leading up to the person you are today.
 The money is a mirror of your identity.

 Mastering our stories